taigaio/taiga-front-next/CONTRIBUTING.md

 ## Our License

-Every code patch accepted in Taiga codebase is licensed under [AGPL v3.0][AGPL v3.0].
+Every code patch accepted in Taiga codebase is licensed under [MIT-0][MIT-0].
 You must be careful to not include any code that can not be licensed under this license.

 Please read carefully [our license][Taiga license] and ask us if you have any questions.